MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/authentication-flow-in-universal-action-for-adaptive-cards.md

 ## Authentication flow in Action.Execute protocol

-We are now enabling authentication flow, both OAuth and SSO, within the Action.Execute protocol which will enable authentication right within the context of the group chat or channel conversation where the Adaptive Card is shared.
+Both OAuth and SSO, within the Action.Execute protocol which will enable authentication within the context of the group chat or channel conversation where the Adaptive Card is shared.

 Bots can respond with login request in response to Action.Execute for: